 Copyright forms part of the family of intellectual property rights (IPR) which also includes trademarks, patents, design rights and rights in databases.

 In the UK, the current copyright legislation is based upon the Copyright, Designs and Patent Act 1988.
 The legislation has also been supplemented by subsequent directives derived from Europe and international conventions and treaties.
-Recent changes in legislation include those found in the Copyright and Related Rights Regulations 2003 and the Digital Millennium Copyright Act 1998.
+Recent changes in legislation include those made in 2014 to the Copyright, Designs and Patent Act 1988, and those found in the Copyright and Related Rights Regulations 2003 and the Digital Millennium Copyright Act 1998.

 In the case of artistic works created by known British, European and American artists, the length of copyright protection lasts for the lifetime of the artist plus seventy years from the end of the calendar year in which he or she died.